General Child Neurology

 Transcranial magnetic motor-evoked potentials (TcMMEPs).
 Transcranial magnetic stimulation produces a motor response by inducing an electrical current on the nerve.
 Magnetic stimulation causes less discomfort than its electrical counterpart, so it can be done while the patient is awake.

 EMG.
-Electromyographic monitoring in the form of free-running EMG is also commonly used in a number of surgeries, including spinal surgery for scoliosis and anterior discectomy with fusion.
+Electromyographic monitoring in the form of free-running EMG is also commonly used in several surgeries, including spinal surgery for scoliosis and anterior discectomy with fusion.
 Cranial nerve distribution muscles are monitored during some intracranial operations, such as surgery at the base of the skull (acoustic neuroma, meningioma).
 Whether the cranial nerves are monitored depends on the surgery.
 The muscles innervated by cranial nerves III to XII are the ones monitored most often during surgery.
-Additionally, the optic nerve (cranial nerve II) and the visual system can be monitored by the use of visual-evoked potentials (VEPs, see below).
+Additionally, the optic nerve (cranial nerve II) and the visual system can be monitored using visual-evoked potentials (VEPs, see below).

-During motor mapping, the response can be further substantiated by using EMG, which also allows for lower stimulus intensity with a visible response (see Motor and cognitive mapping through direct cortical electrical stimulation below).
+During motor mapping, the response can be further substantiated by using EMG, which also allows for lower stimulus intensity with a visible response (see Motor and cognitive mapping through direct cortical electrical stimulation).

 Level | Muscle(s) |